-The project was initially launched in December 2013, since May 2014, it has been operating as part of JetBrains Research.
+The project was launched in December 2013.
+Since May 2014, it has been operating as a part of JetBrains Research.